Seat Loose or Sliding Out of Position

 Rear Seat Bumpers Do Not Touch

 Most people don’t notice, but the rear seat bumpers usually do not touch the toilet bowl until a person is seated.
-This gap, typically ¼ inch or less, is intentional, to pro-actively address any possible warpage in the seat or toilet.
+This gap (typically ¼ inch or less) is intentional and designed to pro-actively address any possible warpage in the seat or toilet.
 When a person sits, the seat flexes, all 4 bumpers touch and the weight is evenly distributed.
-The mounting posts are made of corrosion-resistant, medical grade stainless steel and very strong.
-When the posts are properly inserted into the back of the seat, the seat “locks” into place.
-Some of the post remains visible.
-The rear bumper gap does not put any additional or unintended pressure on the mounting posts or hinges.
+The mounting posts are made of corrosion-resistant, medical grade stainless steel and are very strong.
+When the posts are properly inserted some of the post remains visible.
+The gap between the bumpers and the bowl rim does not put any additional or unintended pressure on the mounting posts or hinges.

 Difference in Materials (Plastic vs Wood, Polypropylene vs Eurocast®)